TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

    exception.

    .. versionchanged:: 3.5
-      The *etype* argument is ignored and inferred from the type of *value*.
+      The *etype* argument is ignored and inferred kutoka the type of *value*.

 .. function:: print_exc(limit=None, file=None, chain=True)